Cosmos Manifest File

 /**

-* These endpoint(s) should be non-pruned archive nodes
+* These endpoint(s) should be public non-pruned archive node

 * Public nodes may be rate limited, which can affect indexing speed